fulplan/SecureShellTTY/README.md

 ---

-## Interactive Terminal TTY - README
+SecureShellTTY is an interactive and secure terminal tool that allows users to connect to a remote server using SSH.
+It uses the Paramiko library to create secure connections and supports basic operations such as executing commands on the remote server, downloading/uploading files, and blocking network traffic between two IP addresses.
+It also provides customizable command functionality and can be used in both client and server modes.

-This is an interactive terminal tty (TerminalTTY) that uses Paramiko to create secure connections between the client and server.
-The NetCut class is used to block network traffic between two IP addresses, and the add_netcut_command() method can be used to add a custom command to start or stop the netcut functionality.
+---

 > ### Requirements :